 What's a good day like?

 The studio I work for has a high tolerance for eccentricity, so I haven't faced many serious road blocks when I want to pursue some out-there writing ideas... like romancing a fish man, or getting dating advice from a bird, or going on an acid trip with a malevolent imp, etc. But projects change, and sometimes I have to play it a little safer.

 What's a bad day like?

 Writing is cheap to develop, expensive to translate, time-consuming to record, and often disruptive to gameplay, so you can always depend on someone petitioning to trim it back.

 Writing is more malleable than art or animation, so Narrative Designers are sometimes put in a position to unravel weeks or months of their work when iteration needs to happen.
 In the first five years of my career, I can confidently say that one year's worth of my hard work is cut content that will never see the light of day.

 I've been fortunate to experience only one project cancellation, but I can't describe the heartbreak of losing that writing, those beloved characters, and the months of effort that went into them.
 At the risk of sounding dramatic, it was like someone close to me had died, and I spent a long time stuck under a rain cloud of ennui and resentment.

 There isn't a prize for being ahead of schedule.
 If I work fast, I get to inherit the work of someone slower than me.
-That's more dangerous than it sounds, because if I write something I also have to support it for months or years to come as changes invariably happen, or as bugs scuttle out from between the cracks.
+That's more dangerous than it sounds, because if I write something I also have to support it for months or years to come as changes invariably happen or as unexpected bugs emerge.
 Use the time you are given, and use it responsibly for your own good.

 Do I network?